Joe-Klauza/sandstorm-admin-wrapper/README.md

     - Server log
     - RCON console
     - RCON log
+  - **Server Status page**
+    - Read-only listing of running servers with their metadata and players
 - Extra tools
   - **Remote Monitor Tool**
     - Allows monitoring and administration of servers when provided with valid IP, Query Port, RCON Port, and RCON Password